-Just because there will always be a better website out there doesn't mean you shouldn't get started.
+Just because there will always be a better website design out there doesn't mean you shouldn't get started.

-By the same token, there will always be someone who is better than you, more knowledgeable, more skilled.
+There will always be someone who is better than you, more knowledgeable, more skilled.
 The way to move forward is to accept it and stop comparing yourself to other people.
 The only person you should measure yourself against is you.